DiligentGraphics/DiligentTools/RenderStatePackager/README.md

 ## Render State Notation

-DRSN is a JSON-based decription that mirrors core structures.
+DRSN is a JSON-based description that mirrors core structures.
 The JSON file consists of three main sections:

 * *Shaders* sections defines shaders
 * *ResourceSignatures* section contains the descriptions of pipeline resource signatures